Different things can affect your thoughts, including:

 Rigid thinking is when you are unable to change your mind in response to different situations.

-The best way to overcome rigid thinking is to challenge the assumptions and rules you have.
+The best way to overcome rigid thinking is to challenge the assumptions you have and the rules you live by.

-One of the best ways is asking yourself these 3 questions about what you’re thinking:
+One of the best ways is to ask yourself these 3 questions about what you’re thinking:

 They can help you see that: